iRonX424/Space-Wars/README.md

 * Basic movement controls
 * Press [ Space ] to shoot

-[ The built application is in Space-Wars/Space Shooter/Built Application/ ]
+[ The built application is in Space-Wars/Space Shooter/Built Application/Yeet Yourself.exe ]